daurnimator/luatz/README.md

 This is a lua library for time and date manipulation.

-Importantly, it allows you to convert time between locations (time zones).
+Features include:
+  - Normalisation of broken down date objects
+  - Conversion between locations (time zones) using your local [zoneinfo](https://www.iana.org/time-zones) database.
+  - `stftime` formatting

+[![Build Status](https://travis-ci.org/daurnimator/luatz.png)](https://travis-ci.org/daurnimator/luatz)

+## Usage

 Documentation can be found in the `doc` sub-directory.

-[![Build Status](https://travis-ci.org/daurnimator/luatz.png)](https://travis-ci.org/daurnimator/luatz)

 ## Installation